 This event is free and open to the public.
+No tickets - seating is first come, first serve.
 Please invite your family and friends!

 Together we will REMEMBER those we have lost to the disease of addiction, REACH OUT to those still suffering, and RECOGNIZE those in recovery.